Ramkumar47/arch_linux_configuration/README.md

 that will get applied over all the qt based applications.

 all the required packages are already included in the "pkglist.txt" file.

+## configuring clipit clipboard manager
+clipit application is configured to run at start.
+It is installed from their github repository than from AUR, just for simplicity.

+after base and extended installation, clone the repository https://github.com/CristianHenzel/ClipIt and follow their instructions to install it.
+The repository files can be removed after installation for cleanup.